Canon PIXMA TR160 Printer Review

 Photo

 The Canon PIXMA TR160 is good for photo printing.
 It produces detailed photos and supports various paper sizes up to 8.5" x 11".
 Its color gamut is decent, struggling mainly with bright, saturated tones.
 As for its color accuracy, while most colors are visibly inaccurate, they aren't so off as to make printed pictures look bad or unnatural.
-Unfortunately, the ink cartridges run out pretty quickly, so you'll have to replace them often.
+Unfortunately, the ink cartridges run out quickly, so you'll need to replace them frequently.

 Pros